 After the storm ends, make sure the system is safe before turning on your HVAC system.
 First, confirm there are no indications of damage and remove any debris surrounding the equipment.
 Try to evaluate and verify there is no noticeable harm to any of the refrigerant or electrical lines running from your air conditioner.
 Call 817-380-5647 for an AC inspection if seems like there is any damage or flooding to the air conditioning.
 Once you’ve had the equipment inspected by an expert to ensure safe operation, turn the HVAC system back on ASAP to help dry the home and limit mold from getting into your system or ductwork.

-If your equipment has suffered any damage, check out these tips on What To Do If Your Air Conditioning System Experiences Flooding or Hail Damage and then call Calverley Service Experts and ask about our Ultimate Protection Plan to help keep your HVAC system in working order through all the seasons.
+If your equipment has suffered any damage, check out these tips on What To Do If Your Air Conditioning System Experiences Flooding or Hail Damage and then call Calverley Service Experts and ask about our membership options to help keep your HVAC system in working order through all the seasons.